mikamautnerrohde/researchproject/rp-project-manual.md

 The student gathers reliable and sufficient data for testing the hypotheses|
 The student processes and analyzes the data critically, to answer the research question|
 The student writes an original report, in line with academic standards, in the fashion of a research article from the respective field|
-The student presents and discusses the research project orally|
+The student presents and discusses the research project orally upon completion|
 The student takes initiative to make the project a success (i.e. identifying issues, troubleshooting, setting up necessary meetings, scheduling the Midterm Evaluation)|

 )
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In
-N0YXJ0Ijo0MzY4LCJlbmQiOjQzOTMsInRleHQiOiJNdXN0IGhv
+N0YXJ0Ijo0OTIyLCJlbmQiOjQ5NDcsInRleHQiOiJNdXN0IGhv
 bGQgZG9jdG9yYWwgZGVncmVlIn19LCJjb21tZW50cyI6eyI4QX
 RkVlJpUEFXT29BQTB5Ijp7ImRpc2N1c3Npb25JZCI6IkdMd1RO
 RmpYRjA0dnJvM3kiLCJzdWIiOiJnaDozMzI4ODk1NiIsInRleH